Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Methods for Application to Data

-This must be balanced with memory considerations.
-On the one hand, the memory required in the first method to store the paths in feature space scales linearly with the dimension of the feature space.
-On the other hand, the second only requires dynamic memory, requiring $O(L^2)$ for each computation.
+This defines a kernel for sequences of bounded persistence diagrams, which can be computed by using the truncated form of the moment map $\widetilde{P}$ to obtain explicit features in $\cR_n$.
+Then, we use Algorithm 3 in~\cite{kiraly_kernels_2019} to compute the truncated discrete signature kernel.

-While we have primarily discussed the moment map as the feature map for persistence diagrams, the signature method can be used together with any feature map such as persistence landscapes~\cite{bubenik_statistical_2015}, persistence images~\cite{adams_persistence_2017}, or tropical coordinates~\cite{kalisnik_tropical_2019}.
-By using the second method outlined above, we can also adapt the use of kernels such as the sliced-wasserstein kernel~\cite{carriere_sliced_2017} or the persistence scale space kernel~\cite{reininghaus_stable_2015, kwitt_statistical_2015}.
+While we have primarily discussed the moment map as the feature map for persistence diagrams, the signature method can be used together with any feature map such as persistence landscapes~\cite{bubenik_statistical_2015-1}, persistence images~\cite{adams_persistence_2017}, or tropical coordinates~\cite{kalisnik_tropical_2019}.
+Although we do not pursue it here, we can also lift kernels for static persistence diagrams, such as the sliced-wasserstein kernel~\cite{carriere_sliced_2017} and the persistence scale space kernel~\cite{reininghaus_stable_2015, kwitt_statistical_2015}, to kernels for dynamic persistence diagrams, as discussed in~\cite{kiraly_kernels_2019,chevyrev_signature_2022}.

-Furthermore, there is a third approach to computing signature kernels which is discussed in~\cite{cass_computing_2021}.
-In this approach, the untruncated signature kernel is formulated in terms of the solution to a PDE.
-This approach can be also be extended to time series composed with a feature map $\Phi: \cX \rightarrow V$ by using explicit computations for its corresponding kernel $\kappa: \cX \times \cX \rightarrow V$.
-In particular, this method would allow us to compute the \emph{untruncated} signature kernel composed with the \emph{untruncated} moment map.
-In this case, the approximation error would be purely due to the PDE solution error rather than a truncation error.